Marina Yee

-Marina Yee (1958 – 1 November 2025) was a Belgian fashion designer and a founding member of the Antwerp Six, a group of influential Belgian fashion designers.
+Marina Mariette Alfons Yee (17 April 1958 – 1 November 2025) was a Belgian fashion designer and a founding member of the Antwerp Six, a group of influential Belgian fashion designers.
 She left the Antwerp Six in 1988.
 Vogue described her as the most elusive member of the Antwerp Six.
 In 2018, she resurfaced in Tokyo to attend the opening of a retrospective exhibition at the avant-garde vintage shop Laila, where Yee presented five new designs under the name M.Y.
 Project.
 This marked her first public output in more than a decade and initiated a successful relaunch of her fashion career.
 Marina Yee received the Jury Prize at the Belgian Fashion awards in 2024 for her timeless designs and artistic versatility.
 This award recognized her influential career as a member of the Antwerp Six and her comeback in 2022 with a collection of gender-inclusive pieces, which established her as a pioneer in the industry.

-She thought Bachelor of Fashion program at the Royal Academy of Fine Arts (KASK), Ghent, and in the Textile and Fashion Department at the Royal Academy of Art (KABK), The Hague.
+Early years

+Yee was born in Temse, Belgium, on 17 April 1958, to Liliane de Bruyne and Jean Yee.
+Her father became a colonial administrator in the Belgian Congo, and the family lived there for a few years before returning to Belgium.
+Yee's father later became director of a department store chain, and the family moved around Belgium before settling in Hasselt when Marina was 15.

 Early career

 Yee began her training at the Sint-Lucas Institute in Hasselt before continuing her studies at the Royal Academy of Fine Arts in Antwerp, where she remained until 1981.
 It was during this time that she met the other members of the Antwerp Six.
 Her career progressed rapidly: shortly after graduation, she received financial backing from partners, first Bassetti and later Hobo.
 For Hobo, she designed a collection titled Marie.
-Yee has indicated that this collection did not fully reflect her own design vision.”
+Yee has indicated that this collection did not fully reflect her own design vision.